leanupjs/leanup/docs/guide/installation/index.md

 Enter the following command to reconfigure you existing project:

-`npx react create --only-config --no-config --overwrite`
+`npx react create --only-config --overwrite`

 After that, it is important to check the changes with regard to your project.
 It is possible that some changes can be undone.